PyRepair/maniple/prompt-results/single-prompt/106-subset/gpt-3.5-turbo/pandas/69/answer_error_test_issue_1.md

     def _convert_key(self, key, is_setter: bool = False):
         """
-        Require the keys to be the same type as the index (so we don't fallback).
+        Require they keys to be the same type as the index. (so we don't fallback)
         """
+        # allow arbitrary setting
         if is_setter:
             return list(key)

         for ax, i in zip(self.obj.axes, key):
+            if ax.is_integer():
-            if ax.is_integer() and not isinstance(i, int):
+                if not is_integer(i):
                     raise ValueError(
-                    "At based indexing on an integer index can only have integer indexers" )
+                        "At based indexing on an integer index " "can only have integer indexers"
+                    )
+                key = float(i)  # cast key to float if it is an integer
+            else:
+                if is_integer(i) and not ax.holds_integer():
-            elif not ax.is_integer() and not isinstance(i, (int, float)): raise ValueError(
+                    raise ValueError(
-                    "At based indexing on a non-integer index can only have non-integer indexers" )
+                        "At based indexing on an non-integer " "index can only have non-integer "
+                        "indexers"
+                    )
         return key
 ```

-The changes made are:
-- In the `for` loop, the condition for checking non-integer index values has been updated to `not ax.is_integer() and not isinstance(i, (int, float))`.
-- The error message has been updated to reflect the correct condition.

-With this fix, the program should pass the failed test without affecting other successful tests.
+With this modification, the program should pass the failed test without affecting other successful tests.
+Additionally, this fix can be easily applied to the original project.